What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 What Compilation Cannot Reach

 Where the flow is interactive and sequential — an OLTP transaction, a step-by-step notebook that inspects results and branches — global compilation is not possible.
 This is not a limitation of Spark’s implementation; it is a structural constraint.
-A compiler needs the whole program.
+A whole-program compiler needs the whole program.
 If you feed it one statement at a time, each statement is still compiled, but the optimization scope shrinks to a single step — and the opportunities for global optimization are significantly reduced.

 This explains why chaining multiple actions in a loop, each depending on the result of the previous one, tends to produce suboptimal plans.
 It is not because Spark is slow; it is because the compiler scope is too narrow to optimize across iterations.